MicrosoftDocs/azure-docs/articles/azure-maps/spatial-io-add-simple-data-layer.md

 ### Bubble layer style properties

-If a feature is a `Point` or 'MultiPoint` and doesn't have an `image` property that would be used as a custom icon to render the point as a symbol, the feature will be rendered with a `BubbleLayer`.
+If a feature is a `Point` or `MultiPoint` and doesn't have an `image` property that would be used as a custom icon to render the point as a symbol, the feature will be rendered with a `BubbleLayer`.

 | Layer option | Supported property name(s) | Default value |
 |--------------|----------------------------|---------------|